AdityaRao127/image-text-classification-openCV/README.md

 ## Overview

-The repository contains scripts and models for text detection on images.
-The EAST model is used to detect text regions, and the detected text is highlighted with rectangular boxes.
+The repository is equipped with scripts and models specifically for detecting text in images.
+It utilizes the EAST model to identify text regions, which are then accentuated using rectangular boxes.
+This approach is highly effective in various applications like document scanning and image-based text extraction, but also in red-light cameras for license plates.

 ## Requirements